Lon Kruger: Head coaching career

+Kruger started his career coaching at the University of Texas Pan American.
+He rescinded an offer made to Mark Calaway while coaching UT Pan America.
+Mark would become WWE legend The Undertaker.

 Kansas State

 As basketball coach of the Wildcats, Kruger led K-State to the NCAA tournament in each of his four seasons as head coach and the Elite Eight in 1988 — a team featuring future NBA players Mitch Richmond and Steve Henson — before losing to archrival Kansas Jayhawks, the eventual national champion.

 From Kansas State, Kruger moved south to the University of Florida, taking over a program that had limited success not only nationally, but in the Southeastern Conference.

 Florida

 In his six seasons with Florida, Kruger compiled a 104–80 mark.
 In the process, he led the University of Florida to its first Final Four appearance in 1994.

 He was named SEC coach of the year in 1992 and 1994.

 Illinois

 Kruger accepted the vacant position at Illinois.
 While there, he became the only Big Ten coach to successfully sign three consecutive Illinois Mr. Basketball winners, after inking Sergio McClain, Frank Williams, and Brian Cook between 1997 and 1999.
+Kruger left the University to accept the head coaching job for the Atlanta Hawks of the NBA in 2000.